jamiepenney/lunchtime/README.md

 For the Slack integration to work, you need to set `slackUrl` to a Slack Webhook URL, and `slackRoom` to a room or channel name with a hash in front of it.

+## Choosing a winner

+Run `grunt chooser` to select a winner from the current votes.
+The code for this is in `Gruntfile.js`.

 ## Choices

 The `choice` table has the available choices in it.
 Each choice is an id